wandb/wandb/hack/http-header-context.md

 ```

 Updated file transfer logic to use the headers from settings.
-It works but the main issue is it is mixed for both wandb api and object storage.
+It works, but the main issue is that headers are mixed for both W&B API and object storage.
-We might consider split them in the proto.
-Though all these proto
+We might consider splitting them in the proto.
+Though all these proto definitions
-should be internal and does not impact the public API interface.
+should be internal and do not impact the public API interface,
-Unless we allow user to configure the settings via a python settings class.
+unless we allow users to configure the settings via a Python settings class.

 ## Python